rawalraj022/NepaliPatro/README.md

 ### How to install?

--   Clone or Download this repo
+-   Download latest release from [Here](https://github.com/sanghaarsha/NepaliPatroChrome/releases/)
 -   Open [Chrome Extenstion Settings](chrome://extensions/) : Click on 3 Vertical Dots at top right corner -> More Tools -> Extensions
 -   Enable Developer Mode
--   Go to the directory where you cloned this repo
+-   Go to the directory where you downloaded 'NepaliPatroChrome.crx'
--   Go inside 'packed' directory
--   Drag and drop the 'NepaliPatroChrome.crx' file inside chrome extensions page
+-   Drag and drop the 'NepaliPatroChrome.crx' file inside chrome extensions page opened on step 2
 -   Congratulations you've now installed the extension

 ### [@sanghaarsha](https://www.github.com/sanghaarsha)